XoXoTheFrozenFox/CMPG323_Project3_39909476/README.md

 - With this insights the users recieve from this project, they will be able to use the Orders-data for various different types of operations and applications.
 - Because of the web interface being used, it is easier to learn how to use the GUI, which can make the people that use it proficient in the long term.
 ## References(A lot of research did for me to be able to do the project)
 - Sarcar, V. and Sarcar, V., 2021.
 Know SOLID Principles.
-Simple and Efficient Programming with C# Skills to Build Applications with Visual Studio and.
-NET, pp.49-108.
+Simple and Efficient Programming with C# Skills to Build Applications with Visual Studio and .NET, pp.49-108.
 - Tyurin, A., 2017.
 Logistic Principles Application for Managing the Extraction and Transportation of Solid Minerals.
 In E3S Web of Conferences (Vol. 21, p.
 01013).
 EDP Sciences.
 - Joshi, Bipin, and Bipin Joshi.
 "Overview of SOLID Principles and Design Patterns."
 Beginning SOLID Principles and Design Patterns for ASP.
 NET Developers (2016): 1-44.
 - Marcotte, Carl-Hugo.
 An An Atypical ASP.
 NET Core 5 Design Patterns Guide: A SOLID adventure into architectural principles, design patterns,.
 NET 5, and C. Packt Publishing Ltd, 2020.